albertdow/jupyterlab-conda-tutorial/README.md

 ## Setting up JupyterLab (only needs to be done once - read through before deciding what to do!)
 ### For concise version use "Quick install instructions" (see below)
+### If you already have a python3 conda environment you can skip this part

 In (at least) lx02 do: (I would use at least lx02)